Kesavasai20/Implementation-of-filter/README.md

 ## Algorithm:
 ### Step1
 </br>
+Import the required libraries.
 </br>

 ### Step2
 </br>
+Read the image by using imread().
 </br>

 ### Step3
 </br>
+Apply the required filters for the image separately.
 </br>

 ### Step4
 </br>
+Plot the original and filtered image by using matplotlib.pyplot.
 </br>

 ### Step5
 </br>
+End the program.
 </br>

 ## Program: